Jiaquan-Research/DynaAlign/README.md

 ---

-## Motivation
+## The Problem

-Many failures in modern AI systems are described using terms such as:
+Modern AI systems fail in *predictable* ways:

 - reward hacking,
-- Goodhart’s Law,
+- Goodhart collapse,
-- hallucination,
+- hallucination under uncertainty,
 - over-refusal,
-- or “fake alignment”.
+- or apparent “fake alignment”.

+These are often treated as separate issues.

-IFD approaches these phenomena from a **systems engineering perspective**:
+IFD approaches them from a **systems engineering perspective**:

 > When a system is forced to act under insufficient information,
 > long-term structural degradation becomes inevitable.

-The goal of this project is **not optimization**, but **mechanism isolation**: to identify minimal conditions under which stability fails or survives.
+The goal of this project is **not optimization**, but **mechanism isolation**:
+to identify minimal conditions under which stability fails or survives.

 ---